carolwanjohi/question-and-answer-message-board/README.md

 # --help

-## This is a web application that enables users to post questions and give answers to posted questions, 22/09/2017
+## This is a web application that enables users to post questions and give answers to posted questions, 29/09/2017

 ## By **[Carol Wanjohi](https://github.com/carolwanjohi)**

 ## Description
 [**--help**](https://help-message-board.firebaseapp.com/) is a web application that enables users to post questions and give answers to posted questions.
 The user can also edit a question that they have posted.
+The user also has the ability to add a question to favorite question list.

 ## How --help Works
 | Behavior        | Input           | Outcome  |